goriok/runners-autoscaler/README.md

 ## Documentation

 This script allows you to automate routines for Bitbucket Pipelines self-hosted Runners.
-With this script you can, create runners on Bitbucket Cloud via API requests, setup Kubernetes jobs on your local host, connect Bitbucket Cloud runners with local Kubernetes jobs, and provide artifacts kubespec files for created Bitbucket Cloud runners.
+With this script you can, create runners on Bitbucket Cloud via API requests, setup Kubernetes jobs on your host, connect Bitbucket Cloud runners with Kubernetes jobs, and provide artifacts kubespec files for created Bitbucket Cloud runners.

 ## Scale down logic: